 The Rehabilitation and Mental Health Counseling (RMHC) program at Western Oregon University (WOU) has been preparing master's level counselors for the rehabilitation counseling since 1974.
-The program is part of the Division of Special Education, one of the four divisions in WOU's College of Education.
-This program is nationally certified by the Council for Accreditation of Counseling and Related Educational Programs (CACREP).
+The program is part of the Division of Deaf Study and Professional Studies in WOU's College of Education.
+This program is nationally accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP).
 Graduates of the program at WOU have accepted positions throughout the United States, with a concentration in the Pacific Northwest.